AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51431-indexer-status-is-working.md

 ---
-title: "ACSD-51431: Indexer status is "working" even though there are no entries in the changelog"
+title: "ACSD-51431: Indexer status is 'working' even though there are no entries in the changelog"
 description: Apply the ACSD-51431 patch to fix the Adobe Commerce issue where the indexer status is "working" even though there are no entries in the changelog.
 ---
 # ACSD-51431: Indexer status is *working* even though there are no entries in the changelog